 The International Standards Organization (ISO) first published ISO 13485 in 1996 and later produced a revised version known as ISO 13485:2016.
-The latest document institutes an international standard for the establishment and maintenance of quality management systems at medical device companies that
+The latest document institutes an international standard for the establishment and maintenance of quality management systems at medical device companies that is tailored to the industry's quality system expectations and regulatory requirements.
+Under the newly revised European Union Medical Device Regulation (EU MDR), companies must demonstrate compliance with ISO 13485 before they may sell medical devices in Europe.

 Compliance with the latest ISO 13485 standards provides full-circle benefits for medical device manufacturers.
 Here are just a few reasons why your medical device company will benefit from establishing compliance with this global quality standard for medical device companies: